 The ICD-10-CM, ICD-10-PCS, and CPT coding systems update at least yearly.
 The ICD-10 code sets are updated for discharges October 1 of each year.
 The CPT code set changes are effective January 1 of each year.

 AHIMA’s updating of the CCA and CCS Exams lags behind changes to the coding sets.
 Typically, AHIMA coding credential exams use the current year guidelines and code sets until May 1 of the following year.
-For example, the CCA and CCS exams will test on FY 2020 codes and guidelines until May 1 of 2021.
+For example, the CCA and CCS exams will test on FY 2021 codes and guidelines starting on May 1 of 2021.